Blindfold (character): Young X-Men

 Blindfold has a nightmare in which one of her future teammates, the Young X-Men, is killed by Donald Pierce.
 She tells Rockslide her premonition of the soon-to-be-formed team and mentions the death of one of their future teammates.
-Rockslide appears more interested in the team uniforms she saw.
-As predicted, Cyclops arrives at the cafe and offers Rockslide a place on the team, but he also reveals that he did not wish to recruit Ruth.
-Rockslide refuses to join the team unless she is allowed to as well, noting that Ruth's vision included her on the squad as well.
-Cyclops concedes, and Ruth takes her place on the squad.
+As predicted, Cyclops arrives at the cafe and offers Rockslide a place on the team, but he also reveals that he did not wish to recruit Blindfold.
+Rockslide refuses to join the team unless she is allowed to as well, noting that Blindfold's vision included her on the squad as well.
+Cyclops concedes, and Blindfold takes her place on the squad.

-Cyclops orders Ruth and Ink to bring in Danielle Moonstar, who is apparently a member of a new Brotherhood of Mutants.
-However Ink betrays Ruth and delivers both girls to Donald Pierce, who is revealed to be impersonating Cyclops.
+Cyclops orders Blindfold and Ink to bring in Danielle Moonstar, who is apparently a member of a new Brotherhood of Mutants.
+However, Ink betrays Blindfold and delivers both girls to Donald Pierce, who is revealed to be impersonating Cyclops.
 Eventually they are freed.
-Ruth's prediction comes true when Wolf Cub is killed.
-Ruth relocates to San Francisco with the rest of the Young X-Men, but she leaves the team.
-Cyclops states that Ruth will only be called in as needed.
+Blindfold's prediction comes true when Wolf Cub is killed.
+Blindfold relocates to San Francisco with the rest of the Young X-Men, but she leaves the team.
+Cyclops states that Blindfold will only be called in as needed.

 When Cipher reveals her presence to the Young X-Men, Cyclops explains that she had been there in secret under his orders helping the Young X-Men and much earlier, including during Beast's attack on Blindfold during Astonishing X-Men.
-Blindfold's seemingly one-sided conversation during that time (and others) is revealed to have actually been a conversation between herself and Cipher, who was able to mask her part of the conversation using her stealth powers.
+Blindfold's seemingly one-sided conversations during that time (and others) were actually directed toward Cipher, who was able to mask her part of the conversation using her stealth powers.
 Blindfold is the only other besides Jean Grey, Cyclops, and Graymalkin who were aware of Cipher's existence prior to the events of Young X-Men.
 The two develop a friendship during this time.

 Necrosha

 During the "Necrosha" event, the newly resurrected Destiny contacts Blindfold by accident while trying to reach her foster daughter Rogue.
 Destiny saves her life from being crushed by falling rubble and gives her some information to help combat Selene's forces.
 After Destiny breaks contact with her, she believes she made a grave mistake.
-This mistake is revealed to be that Ruth is possessed by Proteus.
+This mistake is revealed to be that Blindfold is possessed by Proteus.

-Blindfold is eventually freed thanks to Magneto who uses his powers to disrupt Proteus' energy matrix.
-During a conversation with Destiny, it is revealed that she and Destiny are distant relatives and that Ruth's mother had sacrificed herself to save Ruth from her brother, for what reason has yet to be revealed.
+Blindfold is eventually freed thanks to Magneto, who uses his powers to disrupt Proteus' energy matrix.
+During a conversation with Destiny, it is revealed that she and Destiny are distant relatives and that Blindfold's mother had sacrificed herself to save her from her brother, for what reason has yet to be revealed.